ManimCommunity/manim/docs/source/guides/deep_dive.rst

 **One renderer per scene.** A scene keeps the renderer selected at construction;
 ``scene.renderer`` is read-only.
 Successive plays reuse that renderer and its writer.
 For another scene, create a new renderer or let the scene create its default.
-The renderer stores the camera, animation clock, play count, and skip state; the manager has corresponding properties which are used to read and update those values.
+The renderer stores the camera and drawing resources.
+The manager stores the animation clock, play count, and skip state; the renderer's corresponding properties read and update those values.

 The CLI creates a fresh scene for each selected class and each interactive rerun, on both Cairo and OpenGL.
 It closes the previous run's resources before creating